Grootsingh/Noob-Docs/[Kent C Doods]React-Docs/Advance-React-Hooks.md

 - useTransition is a React Hook that lets you update the state without blocking the UI.

-ex: when you are filtering million of cart when you use search box; so every character you type in search input box; a list of card data get filtered if the data list is to big then it will take time to compute the filtered data andup blocking the ui for the user which is not ideal to solve this problem we can use useTransition;
+Ex1: when you are filtering million of cart when you use search box; so every character you type in search input box; a list of card data get filtered if the data list is to big then it will take time to compute the filtered data andup blocking the ui for the user which is not ideal to solve this problem we can use useTransition;

-ex2: as we know when react re-render it will bundle out all the re-rendering element together; so if one of them is slow the re-rendering will not be completed onece that once slow rendering get's completed;
+Ex2: as we know when react re-render it will bundle out all the re-rendering element together; so if one of them is slow the re-rendering will not be completed onece that once slow rendering get's completed;